 If pantry space is super limited, don’t be afraid to get creative with how you define a “pantry”.
-You may be able to migraine some items to a smaller, “satellite pantry” in an unused closet, or even an exposed shelf along an unfilled wall.
+You may be able to migrate some items to a smaller, “satellite pantry” in an unused closet, or even an exposed shelf along an unfilled wall.
 Doing this may seem like it’s spreading things out, but it’s better than having an overfilled pileup in your dedicated pantry!

-4. How About Pegboard Save Pantry Space?
+4. How About Using Pegboard to Save Pantry Space?